Tax reliefs for people with a visual impairment

 An additional allowance is available if you, or your spouse, have a trained guide dog.
 (Guide dogs are especially trained to lead blind or visually impaired people around obstacles).
 In 2018, the allowance is €825 and you claim it at the standard rate of 20%.

 To claim the allowance you must have a letter from Irish Guide Dogs for the Blind confirming that you are a registered owner.

 Refunds can be claimed from Revenue for VAT paid on certain aids and appliances designed to help a blind person cope with daily functions, for example, specially adapted computer equipment, Braille books, Braille writing equipment, etc.

 How to apply

 To apply, fill in a claim form for the Blind Person’s Tax Credit and Guide Dog Allowance (pdf).
-You can also claim tax credits online through PAYE Anytime which is available through Revenue's myAccount service.
+You can also claim tax credits online through PAYE Services which is available through Revenue's myAccount.